-This course introduces students to intercultural communication in domestic and global contexts, including the influence of cultures, languages, and social patterns on how members of groups relate among themselves and with members of different ethnic and cultural groups.
+This course introduces intercultural communication in domestic and global contexts, including the influence of cultures, group affiliations, languages, and social patterns on how members of groups relate among themselves and with members of different ethnic and cultural groups.
 Focus is on theory and knowledge of effective communication within and between cultures.
-Students gain an appreciation and ability to compare communication of diverse groups within the larger context of American culture.
-This course includes practice in both oral and written communication, including researched writing.
+Students learn to appreciate and compare communication of diverse groups within the larger context of American culture.
+This course includes exercises in both oral and written communication, including researched writing.
 Prerequisite: ENG 051 with a grade of "C" or better

-Advisory: ENG 003A CSU, UC, Program Applicable C-ID COMM 150
+CSU, UC, Program Applicable C-ID COMM 150